JoranSt/Fail-Safe-Arduino/README.md

 ## What I can do better (so far)
 - I can group the logic even more, it will make the code easier to read and follow.
 It will also make the code more clean.
 - I can structure the system from the start moduraly.
 That will safe headaches later when I need to refactor everything into modular logic.
+- I can do better cable management on the breadboard. this will make things easier to see if something needs troubleshooting, to be added or to be changed.
 ---
 ## How it works
 ## Future improvements